benashford/redis-async/README.md

 Took: 2703.41ms
 ```

-Compared to Carmine, it appears that `redis-async` is between 15 to 40% faster.
+Compared to Carmine, it appears that `redis-async` elapsed time is between 15 to 40% shorter.

 DISCLAIMER: this is one arbitrary, and not very realistic test.
 These tests should be replaced with more typical usage patterns.